eightelephantsgroup/eightelephantsgroup.github.io/alike-expense-manager/privacy.md

 - **Biometric (USE_BIOMETRIC)** — only if you turn on app lock with fingerprint/face.
 Authentication is handled by Android; we never see your biometric data.
 - **Notifications (POST_NOTIFICATIONS)** — only if you turn on reminders for recurring transactions, budget alerts, or daily logging nudges.
 - **Foreground service (FOREGROUND_SERVICE / FOREGROUND_SERVICE_DATA_SYNC)** — used only briefly while a voice-recognition model download is in progress, so it can continue and show a progress notification.
-- **Boot completed** — a normal Android permission with no runtime prompt.
+- **Boot completed (RECEIVE_BOOT_COMPLETED )** — a normal Android permission with no runtime prompt.
 After the phone reboots, Android wipes its alarm queue; this permission lets the app re-arm its two scheduled alarms (the optional daily summary notification at 23:59 and the recurring-rule daily catch-up at 00:01).
 It touches no user data and triggers no network activity.

 ## Optional Google Drive backup